RobinTail/express-zod-api/README.md

 in backward compatible way (without making breaking changes).
 Nevertheless, for the purpose of easier migration of legacy APIs to this library consider using `arrayResultHandler` or `arrayEndpointsFactory` instead of default ones, or implement your own ones in a similar way.
-The `arrayResultHandler` expects your endpoint to have `array` property in the `output` object schema.
+The `arrayResultHandler` expects your endpoint to have `items` property in the `output` object schema.
 The array assigned to that property is used as the response.
 This approach also supports examples, as well as documentation and client generation.
 Check out [the example endpoint](/example/endpoints/list-users.ts) for more details.